-Getty Images and iStock fall under the one company – Getty Images, Inc., but we license content through two main websites, Gettyimages.com and iStock.com.
-The good news is that you don’t need to choose between them!
-When you apply, our editors will review your work to determine where it would be best placed to maximize its visibility and sales potential, and invite you to sign the applicable legal agreement.
-The best work on iStock.com is also shown on Gettyimages.com, so in most cases, we offer our contributors an iStock agreement so that you can maximize your sales potential on both sites.
+Getty Images and iStock fall under the one company – Getty Images, Inc., but we license content through two main websites, gettyimages.com and iStock.com.
+The good news is that you don’t need to choose between them, because when you apply, our editors will review your work to determine where it would be best placed to maximize its visibility and sales potential and invite you to sign the applicable legal agreement.
+The best work on iStock.com is also shown on Gettyimages.com, so in most cases, we offer contributors an iStock agreement so that you can maximize your sales potential on both sites.

 2. What do you pay?
 When can I start earning royalties/money?

 Every time someone licenses your content, we pay you a royalty.
-For content licensed via iStock.com, royalty rates start at 15% for Photos and 20% for Videos and Illustrations, but as an Exclusive contributor, you can earn from 25% up to 45% – learn more here.
-For content licensed via GettyImages.com, rates begin at 20% for RF still images, and 25% for RF video.
+For content licensed via iStock.com, royalty rates start at 15% for Photos and 20% for Videos and Illustrations, but Exclusive contributors can earn from 25% to 45% – learn more here.
+For content licensed via GettyImages.com, rates start at 20% for RF still images and 25% for RF video.

 When you are accepted as a contributor, you must complete your tax and payment information.
 You will have the choice of receiving royalties via Payoneer or PayPal in US Dollars (USD).
 Then, if you upload great content and customers license it, you’ll receive a royalty.